traleor/wagtail-js/README.md

 #### Fetching a Page

-You can fetch a single page based on its ID or slug:
+You can fetch a single page based on its ID (number) or slug (string):

 ```typescript
 const pageIdOrSlug = "home";